-The use of social networks for business has emerged as a critical mode of marketing platform and managing employee and customer relationships with the organizations.
+The use of social networks for business has emerged as a critical mode of marketing platforms and managing employee and customer relationships with organizations.
 However, the use of social networks in enterprises need not be restricted to these areas.

 Communication and Collaboration through emails been always been a popular method in enterprises.
-But many times important emails are missed out due to over clogging of mail boxes or if the designated person leaves the job.
-As per Google survey, corporate email users send and receive an estimated 117 emails per day.
+But many times important emails are missed out due to over-clogging of mailboxes or if the designated person leaves the job.
+As per a Google survey, corporate email users send and receive an estimated 117 emails per day.

 Considering social networking software for enterprise collaboration and communication can be a better option ensuring that valuable information locked in emails is not lost simply because an employee leaves the organization or is unable to manage the vast number of messages demanding his attention.

 Teamwork is an inherent part of working in any organization.
 Very often presentations and documents are the result of a joint effort on the part of many.
-Peers and subordinates might provide inputs in the form of data, figures, facts, opinions and senior members might present or compile it.
+Peers and subordinates might provide inputs in the form of data, figures, facts, and opinions, and senior members might present or compile it.

 Typically tasks may be assigned by writing to a team member with project specifications and a description of what is expected from him/her with a deadline.
 Enterprise social networks give you the flexibility to create, assign and manage tasks.
 This way tasks are dealt with in prioritized order and any team member can see what you’re working on rather than be at the receiving end of a long thread of e-mails.